 - To give women of all ages the opportunity to choose engineering as a career.
-This is done through special outreach events such as Go ENG Girl for girls in grades 7 - 10, Engineering Badge day for girl guides, and other programs focused on women.
+This is done through special outreach events such as Go ENG Girl for girls in grades 7 - 10, Engineering Badge day for girl guides, and other programs focused on women and non-binary youth.

 - To encourage and promote an environment where women can pursue scientific work and study.
 This is done by providing a forum for current students and faculty that can highlight and share accomplishments with others.

 Women in Engineering is governed and directed by a committee of representatives who hold various other roles at the University of Waterloo.
-Members names, titles and contact information can be found under Our People.
+Members names, titles and contact information can be found under Contacts.

-Committee Graduate Representatives are chosen by the current graduate student representatives.
+Committee Undergraduate and Graduate Representatives are chosen by the current undergraduate and graduate student representatives.